 We are searching for genes which cause depression.
 The study will create a DNA collection to permit qualified scientists to search for depression-related genes.
 This is the largest psychiatric genetics study ever attempted - we need more than 750 families with at least two siblings who have experienced major depression.

 The study will create a DNA collection to permit qualified scientists to search for schizophrenia-related genes.
 We need 400 families with at least two siblings who have experienced schizophrenia.

 http://depressiongenetics.med.upenn.edu - 29-Oct-2001 - Hits: 1458 - Rate This | Details

 The National Institute of Mental Health (NIMH) has joined forces with medical schools across the country including Harvard, UCSD, UCLA, Mount Sinai, Univ. of Pennsylvania, Univ. of Washington, and the Univ. of Colorado.
-Through this collaborative research project we hope to learn more about the genetic basis of schizophrenia.
-Understanding the genetic components of schizophrenia is crucial to finding out about the risk factors, and heritability of this illness.
-It may also help us to create more effective treatments, and hopefully, someday, find a cure.
+Through this collaborative research project, they hope to learn more about the genetic basis of schizophrenia.
+They have completed Phase I of the COGS study and have now begun Phase II.Phase II is now focus on enrolling 2,000 additional patients with schizophrenia and 1,000 community comparison subjects.

 http://www.schizophreniaresearch.net - 8-Jun-2004 - Hits: 469 - Rate This | Details

 If you or someone in your family is 18 years old or older and has been diagnosed with schizophrenia or schizoaffective disorder (depressed type), you may be able to participate in a genetic study that looks for genes in families.

 In order for family members to participate, the person with schizophrenia must be willing and able to participate.
 Eligible family members participate in an interview and contribute a sample of blood for genetic analysis.
 If you have schizophrenia, and if possible, your sibling, you may qualify to participate in this study.
 There is no change in medication involved.